What kind of product or service is this?

 - SSN is not collected.

-- Date of birth is not collected.
+- The date of birth is not collected.

 Is there data that students input or create during the course of using the product?

 - The use of the product generates data describing the user’s interactions with the Shadow Health DCE assignments, i.e. questions asked, examinations performed on the virtual patient characters.